Learning Easily Updated General Purpose Text Representations with Adaptable Task-Specific Prefixes: Experiments

 Table~\ref{tab:remove} shows the best results from all combinations of removal.
 We observe improvements when removing hurtful source tasks.
 For example, removing SST-2 task is helpful for natural language inference and commonsense reasoning tasks, while removing ReCoRD task is helpful for sentiment analysis tasks.
 This experiment shows that we can use the flexibility of prefix-based training to find out hurtful source tasks and improve performance.

-\myparagraph{Adding new source tasks.} To mimic the situation when new source tasks are introduced, instead of training on all source tasks together, we sequentially add one source task every round and update both models of prefix-based training and multi-tasking training.
+\paragraph{Adding new source tasks.} To mimic the situation when new source tasks are introduced, instead of training on all source tasks together, we sequentially add one source task every round and update both models of prefix-based training and multi-tasking training.
 For prefix-based training, we train a prefix for the new task.
 For multi-tasking training, we re-train the whole model with all existing source tasks.
 To fairly compare the two approaches, we fix the number of training steps per round.
 We run 8 repeats of experiments with different orders to add tasks and report the average performance on target tasks for each round in Figure~\ref{fig:add}.
 Experimental details can be found in Appendix~\ref{app:add}.

 Overall, prefix-based training is better than multi-tasking training for every round.
-When the number of training steps becomes smaller, prefix-based training can still have similar performance while the performance of multi-tasking training drops a lot.
+When the number of training steps becomes smaller, prefix-based training still has similar performance while the performance of multi-tasking training drops a lot.
 This is because prefix-based training can use all training steps for the new task while multi-tasking training has to share the training steps over all existing source tasks.
-This experiment shows that prefix-based training can use less computational resources to update the representations for new tasks.
+This experiment shows the flexibility of prefix-based training for updating text representations at a smaller computational cost.